 - Snorting Elk Cellar: Open for drinks and dinner every day starting 12 noon.
 This is proof that casual food can be excellent.
 A wonderful selection of salads, sandwiches and soups, plus local specials’ nights.

-- Summit House: Open for lunch every day; Summit Dinners on Friday and Saturdays.
+- Summit House: Open for lunch every day with extended hours Friday-Sunday.
 Dine at Washington’s highest restaurant (6872’) with incredible views of Mt.
 Rainier!
 In fact, on a clear day, you can see all the way to Mt.
 St. Helens and Mt.
 Baker.
 Learn more.

 - The Market: Grab something to go, and lounge at Crystal’s picnic tables, or have lunch on the trail